 7. Not Just for Students and Young People

 You don’t have to be young or a student to buy an Interrail pass.
 Interrail passes are available to all.
-Ticket prices do vary depending on your age, but they are still great value for anyone.
+Ticket prices vary depending on age, but they are still great value for anyone.
 You’ll find a great mix of ages and nationalities Interrailing around Europe.

 Interrailing for the second time is widespread, and anyone over 60 can get special discounted ‘senior’ tickets.
 These are 10% less than regular adult tickets.

-What’s more, Interrail has recently made it easier for families to travel as up to two children up to the age of 11 can travel for free with one adult.
+Moreover, Interrail has recently made it easier for families to travel as up to two children up to the age of 11 can travel for free with one adult.
 An overnight train trip is a great adventure for kids, and you can book a whole couchette for the family.

 8. Cost-Effective Travel

-And while individual low-cost airline tickets may be relatively cheap these days, making the sort of journeys that an Interrail pass lends itself too would soon have you racking up a monster credit card bill.
+And while individual low-cost airline tickets may be relatively cheap these days, making the sort of journeys that an Interrail pass lends itself to would soon have you racking up a monster credit card bill.

 9. Massive Variety and Contrasts

-And it’s not just the differences between countries that are to be celebrated, the regional differences within countries can be huge.
-For example, the beaches of the south of France and the windswept Brittany coasts are miles apart, but both incredibly beautiful and easy to reach by train.
+And it’s not just the differences between countries that are to be celebrated; the regional differences within countries can be huge.
+For example, the beaches of the south of France and the windswept Brittany coasts are miles apart, but both are incredibly beautiful and easy to reach by train.
 Italy’s regional cuisine is to be savoured, and the patchwork of cultures and sights in the Balkans is truly remarkable.

 10. Broadens Your View of the World